 About the Science

 - A current hypothesis on the causes of the Permian Extinction is explored in this video.
-Scientists, and the methods they use to reconstruct the events that led to the mass extinction, are featured.
+Scientists describe the methods they use to reconstruct the events that led to the mass extinction.

 - The end of the video nurtures a gloom and doom scenario that is not scientifically proven and might scare students.
 The claims at the end have to be softened by the educator.